Mirantis/mke-docs/content/docs/getting-started/licensing-mke4.md

 1. Locate the Welcome to Mirantis' CloudCare Portal email sent to you from Mirantis Support.
-If you do not have the email, confirm with your Designated Administrator that you have added as a Designated Contact.
+If you do not have the email, confirm with your Designated Administrator that you have been added as a Designated Contact.

 2. Click **Environments** in the top navigation bar of the MKE web UI.